JRPdata/gistemp4.0/README.md

 ## How to run

+NOTE: Make sure to delete old parquets in main directory before running on new data.
+GHCNM data still needs to be downloaded, extracted, and renamed in tmp/input to ghcnm.tavg.qcf.dat and v4.inv respectively from the tar.gz if you are using the most up-to-date version.

 Run gistemp (by itself using all GISS data, for reference). results are in tmp/result/ (mixedGLB.Ts.ERSSTV5.GHCN.CL.PA.csv is the gistemp global LOTI)
 ```
 python3 tool/run.py